Dressy Bessy

-Dressy Bessy is an indie rock band from Denver, Colorado led by songwriter, guitarist, and vocalist, Tammy Ealom.
+Dressy Bessy is an American indie rock band from Denver, Colorado, led by songwriter, guitarist, and vocalist, Tammy Ealom.
 The band is associated with the Elephant Six Recording Company and shares guitarist John Hill with The Apples in Stereo.
 Ealom formed the band with drummer Darren Albert and bassist Rob Greene in 1996.
 Hill joined the band after helping engineer early recordings in 1997.
 The name was taken from a popular Playskool doll of the 1970s.

-1996–Present
+1996–present

 They released two singles and an EP in 1997–98 and licensed songs to some compilation albums.

-Dressy Bessy's first full-length release Pink Hearts, Yellow Moons (1999) was a mixture of beat group drums, infectious songs, and the odd burst of harmonium.
+Dressy Bessy's first album Pink Hearts, Yellow Moons (1999) was a mixture of beat group drums, infectious songs, and the odd burst of harmonium.
 Further releases include The California EP (2000), Sound Go Round (2002), and 2003's Dressy Bessy, which incorporated a harder guitar sound.
 2003 also brought the compilation Little Music: Singles 1997-2002.
 These albums were initially released on Kindercore Records of Athens, Georgia.
 Their songs "If You Should Try to Kiss Her" and "Just Like Henry" were featured in the 1999 indie film But I'm a Cheerleader.

 In late 2003, drummer Darren Albert left the band and was replaced in 2005 by Craig Gilbert.
 Later that year, the band signed to Transdreamer Records and recorded their fourth album, Electrified, which was released in June 2005.
-The band released HOLLERandSTOMP, on September 16, 2008.
+The band released Holler and Stomp, on September 16, 2008.

-Dressy Bessy released KINGSIZED on Yep Roc Records (CD, LP) and Burger Records (CS), February 5, 2016.
+Dressy Bessy released KINGSIZED on Yep Roc Records (CD, LP) and Burger Records (CS), on February 5, 2016.